 Sure in small communities this might be the case, when families arrange the marriages just to connect each other within the comunity itself and the couple has nothing against it, but when people belonging to such communities have traveled, live in big cities, have met other people, probably they would like to have a different life.

 I personally consider this a cruel practice, as I don’t deem fair that a man or a woman are to live, sleep, eat and spend their lives with someone chosen by someone else.
 This, of course, is particularly unfair in the case either the man or the woman has already found their partner who was rejected by their families.
 I’m not saying this is a violence against the single, I have even met people who have actually asked their parents to choose their spouse and couple who were perfectly happy about it, and when this is the case, there’s no problem about it.

 Apart from the very personal sphere, also within the extended family, the expectations on sons, daughters and couples are so overwhelming that sometimes go even against their own interest.

-I’m not a big fan of the Indian government, it’s not a secret that it’s pretty corrupt, but I had the impression that the wave of modernization within the society that the government seems trying to promote is banging against people’s resilience.
+I had the impression that the wave of modernization within the society that the government seems trying to promote is banging against people’s resilience.

 I have been thinking about this reality for a while, and I was pleased to read an article on the Harvard Business Review about the expectations Indian families have on women, daughters and daughters in law that pretty much reflects my opinions, Why Are India’s Women So Stressed Out?